qgis/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 |basic| |FA| Using Labels
 -------------------------------------------------------------------------------

-First, ensure that the |labeling| button is visible in the GUI
+First, ensure that the |labeling| button is visible in the GUI:

 #.
-Go to the menu item :menuselection:`View --> Toolbars`.
+Go to the menu item :menuselection:`View --> Toolbars`
 #.
 Ensure that the :guilabel:`Label Toolbar` item has a check mark next to it.
-If it
-   doesn't, click on the :guilabel:`Label Toolbar` item, and it will be activated.
+   If it doesn't, click on the :guilabel:`Label Toolbar` item to activate it.
 #.
-Click on the :guilabel:`places` layer in the :guilabel:`Layers` panel, so that
+Click on the :guilabel:`places` layer in the :guilabel:`Layers` panel so that
-   it is highlighted.
+   it is highlighted
 #.
-Click on the following toolbar button: |labeling|
+Click on the |labeling| toolbar button to open the

-   This gives you the :guilabel:`Labels` tab of the :guilabel:`Layer Styling` panel.
+   :guilabel:`Labels` tab of the :guilabel:`Layer Styling` panel

 #.
-Switch from :guilabel:`No Labels` to |labeling| :guilabel:`Single Labels`.
+Switch from :guilabel:`No Labels` to |labeling| :guilabel:`Single Labels`

    You'll need to choose which field in the attributes will be used for the labels.
 In the previous lesson, you decided that the :kbd:`name` field was the